KaitHQ/web114/Ch3/readme.md

 ## Notes
 - This project is self-contained (no external files needed).
-- Created as part of Web 114-300 coursework.
+- Created as part of Web 114-300 coursework for Prof. A. Hanna at JCCC, OP KS

 ## Author
 Tomira Jefferson (KaitHQ)